dart-lang/site-www/src/tools/sdk/archive/index.md

 ## Dev channel

-Dev channel builds can provide early access to new features but may contain bugs.
-We do not recommended dev channel builds for production use.
+Dev channel builds can provide early access to new features but might contain bugs.
+We don't recommend dev channel builds for production use.

 {% include_relative _archives_table.html channel="dev" %}